 Speaking of, it’s important to set rules for remote meetings that wouldn’t be necessary in person.
 Decide on a hand-raising method -- when someone wants to speak, what should they do?
 Some webcast platforms have an integrated hand-raising feature.
 Also, it’s a good standard practice for everyone to mute themselves while the main speaker, or whoever they address, speaks.
 This not only helps avoid interruptions, but also keeps out noises from people’s backgrounds.

 Record the meeting

 If it’s useful to you, you can also record the meeting, whether for future reference or to send to other team members later.
 Most platforms do all this for free.
 If it’s not necessary, then just skip this tip.

 Want to keep your meetings short?
 It may sound strange, but schedule your meetings at the quarter-hour (e.g. 8:15 or 8:45).
 This makes attendees subconsciously believe they've been on the call longer than they have, so they’re more likely to try and end the call at the half-hour mark (ex: 8:30 or 9), keeping calls short and concise.

 Any meeting should have an agenda, but in a remote meeting, it becomes absolutely essential for efficiency.
 Create an agenda with topics and action items, share it with the group beforehand, and follow it closely.
 This will keep your meeting concise and organized.

 Make meetings regular

 Setting up regular daily or weekly meetings is a good idea when working remotely, as the usual conversations that happen in an office won’t occur as easily in a remote setting.
 Having regular meetings will make everyone’s day more effective, and will prevent each meeting from running long with a backlog of topics and questions.
-A quick sync-up per day can be more effective than a weekly hour-long meeting.
+A quick sync-up per day can be much more effective than a weekly hour-long meeting.

 Follow up after